-OnStar Emergency Services require a specific OnStar subscription plan.
-With Automatic Crash Response, in many crashes, built-in sensors can automatically alert a specially trained OnStar Advisor who is immediately connected to the vehicle to help.
+Emergency Services require an active, OnStar subscription plan (excludes Basic Plan).
+With Automatic Crash Response, built-in sensors can automatically alert a specially trained OnStar Advisor who is immediately connected in to the vehicle to help.

 Press for a priority connection to an OnStar Advisor who can contact emergency service providers, direct them to your exact location, and relay important information.